-The approach described in the report has been implemented and tested on our experimental automatic vehicle (a modified Ligier electric car).
-This vehicle is equipped with the following capabilities: (1) - a sensor unit to measure relative distances between the vehicle and environmental objects, (2) - a servo unit to control the steering angle and the locomotion velocity, and (3) - a control unit that processes data from the sensor and servo units in order to "drive" the vehicle by issuing appropriate servo commands.
+The approach described in the paper has been implemented and tested on our experimental automatic vehicle (a modified Ligier electric car).
+This vehicle is equipped with the following capabilities:

+- 1. a sensor unit to measure relative distances between the vehicle and environmental objects, - 2. a servo unit to control the steering angle and the locomotion velocity and - 3. a control unit that processes data from the sensor and servo units in order to "drive" the vehicle by issuing appropriate servo commands.

 This vehicle can either be manually driven, or it can move autonomously using the control unit based on a Motorola VME162-CPU board and a transputer net.
 A VxWorks real-time operating system is used.
-The sensor unit of the vehicle makes use of a belt of ultrasonic range sensors (Polaroid 9000) and of a linear CCD-camera.
-The servo unit consists of a steering wheel servo-system. a locomotion servo-system for forward and backward motions, and a braking servo-system to slow down and stop the vehicle.
+The sensor unit of the vehicle makes use of a belt of ultrasonic range sensors (Polaroid 9000) and of a linear CCDcamera.
+The servo unit consists of a steering wheel servo-system, a locomotion servo-system for forward and backward motions, and a braking servo-system to slow down and stop the vehicle.
 The steering wheel servo-system is equipped with a direct current motor and an optical encoder to measure the steering angle.
-The locomotion servo-system of the vehicle is equipped with a $12 \ kW$ asynchronous motor and two optical encoders located onto the rear wheels (for odometry data).
-The vehicle has an hydraulic braking servo-system.
+The locomotion servo-system of the vehicle is equipped with a 12 kW asynchronous motor and two optical encoders located onto the rear wheels (for odometry data).
+The vehicle has an hydraulic braking servosystem.
 The Motion Controller monitors the current steering angle, locomotion velocity, travelled distance, coordinates of the vehicle and range data from the environment, calculates an appropriate local trajectory and issues the required servo commands.
-The Motion Controller has been implemented using the Orccad software tools [30] running on a Sun workstation.
+The Motion Controller has been implemented using the Orccad software tools (Simon et al., 1993) running on a Sun workstation.
 The compiled code is transmitted via Ethernet to the VME162-CPU board.

-The experimental car is equipped with 14 ultrasonic range sensors (Polaroid 9000), 8 of them - a minimal configuration - are used for the current version of the automatic parking system - 3 ultrasonic sensors are in the front of the car (looking in the forward direction), two sensors are situated on each side of the car and one ultrasonic sensor is in the rear of the car (looking in the backward direction).
-The measurement range is 0.5 m - 10.0 m, the sampling rate is 60 ms. The sensors are activated sequentially (four sensors are emitting/receiving signals at each instant - one for each side of the car).
-This sensor system is intended for testing the control algorithms only and for low-speed motion only.
+The experimental car is equipped with 14 ultrasonic range sensors (Polaroid 9000), eight of them (a minimal configuration) are used for the current version of the automatic parking system: three ultrasonic sensors are at the front of the car (looking in the forward direction), two sensors are situated on each side of the car and one ultrasonic sensor is at the rear of the car (looking in the backward direction).
+The measurement range is 0.5 - 10.0m, the sampling rate is 60ms.
+The sensors are activated sequentially (four sensors are emitting/receiving signals at each instant (one for each side of the car).
+This sensor system is intended to test the control algorithms only and for low-speed motion only.
 Certainly, a more complex sensor system, e.g. a combination of vision and ultrasonic sensors, must be use to ensure reliable operation in a dynamic environment.

-An experimental run of the follow trajectory SBM with obstacle avoidance on circular road (roundabout) is shown in Fig. 10.
+An experimental run of the "follow trajectory" SBM with obstacle avoidance on circular road (roundabout) is shown in Fig. 10.
 In this experiment, the Ligier vehicle follows a nominal trajectory along the curved traffic lane, and it finds on its way another vehicle moving at a lower velocity (see Fig. 10a).
-When the moving obstacle is detected, a local trajectory for a right lane change is generated by the system, and the Ligier performs the lane changing manœuvre, as illustrated in Fig.10b.
+When the moving obstacle is detected, a local trajectory for a right lane change is generated by the system, and the Ligier performs the lane changing manoeuvre, as illustrated in Fig.10b.
 Afterwards, the Ligier moves along a trajectory parallel to its nominal trajectory, and a left lane change is performed as soon as the obstacle has been overtaken (Fig. 10c).
 Finally the Ligier catches up its nominal trajectory, as illustrated in Fig. 10d.